rhysd/unite-ruby-require.vim/README.md

-# Search ruby gems to require with unite.vim
+# Search Ruby gems to require with unite.vim

 ##Usage